-Figure C-4-12 - WLA adjustment polygon along curved section
+Figure D-2-12 - WLA adjustment polygon along curved section

-The individual S-102 points (blue dots in Figure C-4-13 below) are assigned rectangular extents.
+The individual S-102 points (blue dots in Figure D-2-13 below) are assigned rectangular extents.
 For each WLA adjustment rectangle corresponding to each ti the S-102 extents which spatially intersect are selected.
-A full example is shown in Figure C-4-13 for one of the WLA polygons.
+A full example is shown in Figure D-2-13 for one of the WLA polygons (shown in red).